groupdocs-merger/GroupDocs.Merger-Products/english/merger/java/join/vsx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-alt"
           title: "About VSX File Format"
           content: |
-            Files with .vsx extension refer to stencils that consist of drawings and shapes that are used for creating diagrams in Microsoft Visio.
+            Files with .VSX extension refer to stencils that consist of drawings and shapes that are used for creating diagrams in Microsoft Visio.
 VSX files are saved in XML file format and was supported till Visio 2013.
 These are different than the primary VSDX file format that was introduced with Microsoft Visio 2013.
 VSX files can be opened in any text editor to view the contents.
-VSX files can be converted to several different file formats such as PDF and HTML.

           link: "https://docs.fileformat.com/image/vsx/"